metablaster/WindowsFirewallRuleset/docs/FAQ.md

 To minimize the chance of this error from appearing close down all management consoles and all software that is not essential to deploy firewall and try again.

-The "access is denied" error may also happen with remoting, see [Remote.md](Remote.md) to resolve issues with remoting.
+The "Access is denied" error may also be reported by WinRM or CIM, see [Remote.md](Remote.md) to resolve these kinds of "Access is denied".

 [Table of Contents](#table-of-contents)